lipis/flag-icons/README.md

 Requirements
 ------------
-Being able to run [gae-init][] `build.py` script and [Babel][] should be installed to be able to run the [pybabel][] command line tool that is required in the `build.py` script.
+Being able to run [gae-init][] `build.py` script and [Babel][] should be installed on the system to run the [pybabel][] command line tool that is required in the `build.py` script.

 Author